 By Sandy Kirby Quandt

 Or hot chocolate.
 Or the warmth of a fire.
-Or the love and companionship of a mate.
+Or the love and companionship of a friend.

 And when we receive those extras, let’s not forget to tell Him, “Thanks”.